Dotonbori Museum Namikiza entrance with traditional Japanese theater masks, Osaka.

 Important Information

-• Facilities: Wheelchair Accessibility, Free Wi-Fi, Restroom, Charging Slots.
+The venue offers Wheelchair Accessibility, Free Wi-Fi, Restrooms, and Charging Slots.

 Operating Hours